Rising China leaders say open to wealth declarations

 “I said one thing: You are not allowed deal with Shanghai companies or anything inside the range of things that I oversee.
 You are not to have contact with Shanghai officials,” he said during a meeting of the Shanghai delegation to the congress.

-Asked by a Hong Kong journalist if he would lead the way in public asset declaration, Yu, who has presided over China’s richest city since 2007, replied: “As long as the center makes such a decision, I could do it easily because I don’t have that many assets”.
+Asked by a Hong Kong journalist if he would lead the way in public asset declaration, Yu, who has presided over China’s richest city since 2007, replied: “As long as the centre makes such a decision, I could do it easily because I don’t have that many assets”.
+(Editing by Nick Macfie)